 On Your Side

 When sleeping on your side, place a small pillow between your knees to help align the spine to its natural curve.
 Avoid sleeping on the same side every night, which can lead to an increase in back strain.
-Choosing to change sides occasionally helps distribute the load across the muscles of the lower back and avoids strain.
+Changing sides occasionally helps distribute the load across the lower back muscles and avoids strain.

 Should I Replace My Mattress?

 If your mattress has developed a sag or dip, it’s time for a new mattress.
-While you may find tips online like sliding a piece of plywood under your mattress, the best solution is to simply replace a worn-out mattress.
-Visit your local mattress store and test mattresses for at least 15 minutes to see if they produce fatigue in your back muscles or offer solid support of the spine.
-Taking good care of your back leads to less pain down the road, and helps contribute to a better night’s sleep.
+While you may find tips online, like sliding a piece of plywood under your mattress, the best solution is to replace a worn-out mattress.
+Visit your local mattress store and test mattresses for at least 15 minutes to see if they produce fatigue in your back muscles or offer solid support for the spine.
+Taking good care of your back leads to less pain down the road and helps contribute to a better night’s sleep.